LukeZGD/Legacy-iOS-Kit/README.md

     - Using powdersn0w requires iOS 7.1.x blobs for your device
         - No blob requirement for iPhone 4, iPad 1, iPod touch 3 (7.1.2 and 5.1.1 are signed)
         - For iPhone 5 and 5C, both 7.0.x and 7.1.x blobs can be used
-- Restoring to other unsigned versions without blobs is supported on the following devices and target versions:
+- Restoring and jailbreaking to other unsigned versions without blobs is supported on the following devices and target version range:
     - iPhone 3GS - iOS 3.0 to 6.1.3 (all versions)
     - iPod touch 2 - iOS 2.1.1 to 4.1 (all versions)
     - iPhone 2G, 3G, iPod touch 1 - all versions
+        - Supported jailbreak versions are only 3.1.3, 4.1, and 4.2.1
         - Lowest working version is 2.0.
 Going to 1.x does not work

 ## Supported OS versions/distros